ben-polanco/portfolio-site/user_stories.md

 - [ ] Create power experience icon v1
 - [ ] Clean up errant design artifacts in the svg files
 - [ ] Clean up the edges of the map so it ends in cliffs
+- [ ] Clean up the top of the map so it's outer space or a snowglobe

 **...interact with site owner's experiences**